Pension auto-enrolment: how it works

 The process will continue until 2018, which is the staging date for businesses with fewer than 30 employees and new businesses.

 Auto enrolment - what it means for me

 If you're already enrolled in a workplace pension and it's a defined benefit (DB) scheme, your employer will just have to ensure that the scheme meets certain requirements.
 These requirements are:

-- A valid contracting out certificate, showing that the scheme's an appropriate replacement for the state second pension
+- A valid contracting-out certificate, showing that the scheme is an appropriate replacement for the state second pension; and

 - Providing the right level of benefits for a contracted out scheme

-Contracting out disappears as an option on 6 April 2016.
+Contracting out disappeared as an option on 6 April 2016.

 If you’re in a defined contribution (DC) scheme, the money you, the government and your employer pay into your pension is expressed as a percentage of 'qualifying earnings' (between £5,824 and £43,000 in 2016/17, inclusive of bonuses and commission).